svelte-drama/suspense/README.md

 `<SuspenseList>` orchestrates the loading of all child `<Suspense>` containers.
 It guarantees they will load in display order.
 This is useful to avoid multiple, distracting pop-ins of content or reflow of elements while the user is reading.

-- _collapse_: Boolean, defaults to `false`.
+- _collapse_: Boolean.
+Defaults to `false`.
 If `true`, only one loading state will be shown among the children.
+- _let:loading: Boolean.
+Indicates if any child Suspense component is still awaiting data.
 - _on:load_: Triggers when all components inside the `<SuspenseList>` have finished loading.

 ```svelte